 For the purposes of this analysis, sensitive receptors are areas of population that have an increased sensitivity to air pollution or environmental contaminants.
 Sensitive receptor locations include residences, schools, daycare centers, hospitals, parks, and similar uses which are sensitive to air quality.
 Impacts on sensitive receptors are of particular concern because they are the population most vulnerable to the effects of air pollution.
-The project site is surrounded to the north by 17th Street followed by commercial, residential and office uses; to the east by Enderle Center Drive followed by office uses; to the south by Vandenberg Lane followed by residential uses; and to the west by Tustin city limits and SR-55 and restaurants and office uses.
+The project site is surrounded primarily by residential, commercial, and office uses.
+The areas adjacent to the project site include residential uses to the north, commercial uses to the west.

-The closest sensitive receptors to the project site are residential uses, located approximately 70 feet south of the project's site boundary.
+The closest sensitive receptors to the project site are residential uses, located approximately 110 feet northeast of the project's site boundary.

-&lt;sup>2 EPD Solutions, Inc. 2024.
-Enderle Center Trip Generation.
+2 EPD Solutions, Inc. 2024.
+The Market Place Trip Generation.